muhammadraflyelquraish/chatapp-test/README.md

     cd chatapp-assessment
     ```

-3. Configure the build settings:
+    ```sh
+    cd chatapp-assessment
+    ```

+3. Configure:

     Rename `.env.example` to be `.env`, and customize with your owns

 4. Running:

     If you want to run as development, you can write command:

     ```sh
     npm run start:dev
     ```

-    But, if you want to run as production, you can write command:
+    If you want to run as production, you can write command:

     ```sh
     npm run start